demd7362/carbon.js/README.md

 - `copy()`: Creates a new Carbon instance with the same date.

 ## Contributing
 Contributions are welcome!
-Please submit a pull request or open an issue on the GitHub repository.
+Please submit a pull request or open an issue on the [GitHub repository](https://github.com/demd7362/php-carbon.js)

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.